[Updated 27 October 2018]

 The biggest constituent component of this muffin is an egg.
 Read here what I’ve said before about what perfect little nutrient bombs eggs are.
 But bottom line – they’re especially high in complete protein and vitamin D. And they also contain vitamin A, vitamin B2, vitamin B12, folate and iodine.
 I prefer to boost my omega 3 essential fatty acid intake by buying eggs like these.
 They’re laid by hens fed omega 3-rich feed.

-For the almond milk, I’ve previously recommended that you always buy one which is both unsweetened and carrageenan-free.
+For the almond milk, I recommend that you always buy one which is both unsweetened and carrageenan-free.

 Coconut flour is another go-to low-carb ingredient of mine, and I’ve mentioned before why it’s good for you in terms of healthy fats and fibre.

 So let’s have a look at the small amount of whey protein in this recipe.
 It’s a high-protein ingredient and one that contains dairy, as it’s derived from milk.
-MyProtein say they use whey from grass-fed cows, which means the milk should have a fatty acid profile that includes more omega-3.
+MyProtein – the brand I happen to be using currently – say they use whey from grass-fed cows, which means the milk should have a fatty acid profile that includes more omega-3.

 Since they will be included in such tiny amounts, I’m not going to go into a lot of detail about the other ingredients in the whey protein.
 But in case they are allergens for you, or you have concerns about them from a clean eating perspective (and I would in one or two cases if I were consuming a lot), here’s what they are: